 Cybis had a history of using parts (sometimes significant ones) of previous sculptures again in later decades as part of new designs; the Body Snatching at Cybis post shows quite a few examples, some subtle but others rather blatant.
 However, none of those borrowings caused the newer piece to require its own copyright registration, and neither did the numerous “decorative variants” of previously copyrighted designs; see A Bonanza of Cybis Bunnies for a plethora of examples of this.

 I am very curious to discover what the studio’s final copyrighted design was, especially since many (most?) of the pieces that were released during the 1990s and early 2000s bear circa-1980s copyright years.
 A few of those “new” issues originally appeared in the 1950s or 1960s!
 This is not surprising, because the studio had no full-time in-house artists after 1990.
 One of the very few new-to-market designs (rather than variants or retreads of older ones) during the 1990s was Adam’s Vase which appeared in either late 1994 or early 1995 and was renamed the Eden Vase on their ca-2000s website; it is shown in the Giftware post.
 I have never seen one for sale and so have no idea what its copyright year is, but neither its painting nor its overall style is what one would typically expect from Cybis.
 It is garish, in my estimation at least.
 So perhaps this was one of their latter-day copyright registrations.
 Another may have been the Carousel Reindeer that was advertised on their 2008 website as being their newest introduction.
 It is so completely different from any of the prior carousel animals that I can only assume that it is either a 1980s design that was passed over and shelved, or the brainchild of a 1990s freelance artist.
 It suffers miserably in comparison to even their 1988, 1989 and 1990 carousel animals (the Elephant, Buffalo, and Pony ‘Patriot’), all of which were somewhat below par, and is an absolute embarrassment when set beside their 1970s and 1980s pieces sculpted by Susan Eaton.
-I have never seen a Carousel Reindeer for sale either (which doesn’t surprise me) but perhaps one will appear on eBay someday and disclose its copyright year.
-I suspect that it was either their final copyright registration or very close to it.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.